Traffic and Enforcement

 If the infraction ticket meets one of the criteria listed above, the appeal process can be initiated.

 - Tickets can be appealed within seven calendar days of issuance without payment.

 - Between seven calendar days and 30 calendar days from issuance, ticket must be paid prior to appealing.

 - Thirty calendar days after infraction ticket has been issued, no appeal will be accepted.

-A Notice of Objection form may be obtained from the Parking and Transportation Services Office or by printing off this form and scanning or mailing the completed form into our office, along with any supporting documentation.
+Tickets can be appealed online within 30 days of the infraction.
+A Notice of Objection form may also be obtained from the Parking and Transportation Services Office or by printing off this form and scanning or mailing the completed form into our office, along with any supporting documentation.

 Mail: 1833 Crowchild Trail NW, Calgary, AB, T2M 4S7